oneapi-src/oneDNN/source/programming_model.rst

 Partition represents a collection of OPS identified by oneDNN Graph implementation as the basic unit for compilation and execution.
-It contains a list of LLGA OPs and their input and output logical tensors.
+It contains a list of oneDNN Graph OPs and their input and output logical tensors.
 If an input logical tensor is produced by an OP outside its partition, it becomes partition’s input logical tensor.
 If an output logical tensor is used by an OP outside its partition, it becomes partition’s output logical tensor.
 User can not directly access parition’s logical tensors